peterpanxw/xiweipan/content/en/blog/2025-04-09-KkTcondition.md

   - contact mechanics
 ---
 ## Preface
-The general formulation of contact problems aligns closely with the structure of the [Kuhn-Tucker (KT) conditions](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions).
-So, I take this opportunity to revisit the derivation of the KT conditions in order to deepen my understanding of both topics.
+The general formulation of contact problems aligns closely with the structure of the [Karush-Kuhn-Tucker (KKT) conditions](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions).
+So, I take this opportunity to revisit the derivation of the KKT conditions in order to deepen my understanding of both topics.

-## Kuhn-Tucker Conditions
+## Karush-Kuhn-Tucker Conditions
-In this section, we will provide a detailed trace of deriving the well-known Kuhn-Tucker conditions, which serve as the 'first-order necessary conditions' for extremum.
+In this section, we will provide a detailed trace of deriving the well-known Karush-Kuhn-Tucker conditions, which serve as the 'first-order necessary conditions' for extremum.
 ### Unconstrained Optimization of Univariate Functions
 `$$\min\ f(x),\quad -\infty\leq x\leq\infty$$`